 In order to achieve sustainable growth and increase our mid- to long-term corporate value, NSK conducts annual assessments of the effectiveness of its Board function and works to further enhance performance.
 To maintain the objectiveness of these assessments, we commission external experts to conduct assessment based on questionnaires and interviews and the results are discussed by the Board.

-Composition, role and process of the Board of Directors
+Assessment of Effectiveness of Board of Directors

-Assessment Results and Future Initiatives
+Main Future Initiatives